ianjonsen/bsam/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: ‘Ian Jonsen <ian.jonsen@mq.edu.au>’

-## This is a new submission
+  This is a new submission